Ross School of Business: Scott DeRue era (2016–2021)

 In 2016, Scott DeRue became the school's ninth dean.
-He joined the Michigan Ross faculty in 2007 and had been an associate dean.
+He joined the Michigan Ross faculty in 2007 and has been an associate dean.
 In 2017, enrollment exceeded 3,000 students, including about 1,600 BBA students and 800 full-time MBA students.
 Nearly 40% of incoming BBA students are women, and about half are from other states.

-Francine Lafontaine - Interim (2021)
+Francine Lafontaine – Interim (2021–2022)

-Francine Lafontaine stepped in as the business school’s interim dean, effective May 24, 2021.
+Francine Lafontaine stepped in as the business school's interim dean, effective May 24, 2021.
 Lafontaine began her academic career as an assistant professor at Carnegie Mellon University.
-She joined the Michigan Ross faculty as an assistant professor in 1991, and was promoted to associate professor in 1995 and to professor in 2000.
+She joined the Michigan Ross faculty as an assistant professor in 1991 and was promoted to associate professor in 1995 and to professor in 2000.
 She was the Jack D. Sparks – Whirlpool Corporation Research Professor of Business Administration from 2005–07 and has held the William Davidson Professor of Business Administration chair since 2010.

-From 2016-20, Lafontaine served as the senior associate dean for faculty and research at Michigan Ross.
+From 2016–20, Lafontaine served as the senior associate dean for faculty and research at Michigan Ross.
 Prior to that, she served as the director at the Bureau of Economics for the U.S. Federal Trade Commission from fall of 2014 to the end of 2015.
-She also was the chair of the Business Economics and Public Policy group at Ross from 2003-2012.
+She also was the chair of the Business Economics and Public Policy group at Ross from 2003–2012.

 Her research focuses on industrial organization, vertical relationships, contracting and franchising, and entrepreneurship, along with related public policy issues.
 She has received several research grants, including from the Sloan Foundation and the National Science Foundation.

+On May 19, 2022, the University of Michigan announced that it had selected Sharon F. Matusik, the culmination of an eight-month-long national search for the next dean.
+Matusik's term began on August 1, 2022, and ends on July 31, 2027.